KosRud/KosRud.github.io/docs/For students (HTML, CSS)/Web page design guidelines.md

 Don't use too many colors (2-4 is optimal).

 Pick one "main" color which you will use the most, and use the other "secondary" colors for accents (buttons, headings, etc.).
-The accent colors usually should be more saturated and vivid to attract attention.
+The accent colors are usually more saturated and vivid to attract attention.

 Use vivid colors sparingly.
 The "main" color should be easy on the eyes (desaturated).